AGE: – Vintage Item

 In 592CE, Guan Yu manifested himself one night before Ch’an Master Zhiyi, the founder of the Tiantai school of Buddhism, along with a retinue of spiritual beings.
 Zhiyi was then in deep meditation on Yuquan Hill when he was distracted by Guan Yu’s presence.

 Guan Yu requested the master to teach him about dharma.
 After receiving Buddhist teachings from the master, Guan Yu took refuge in the triple gems and also requested the Five Precepts.
-Henceforth, it is said that Guan Yu made a vow to become a guardian of temples and the dharma.
+Henceforth, it is said that Guan Yu made a vow to become a guardian of temples and dharma.

 Legends also claim that Guan Yu assisted Zhiyi in the construction of the Yuquan Temple, built in CE593 during the Sui dynasty, which is still standing In Dangyang in Hubei province in current times.
 It is a major historical and cultural site protected at the national level and is China’s key Buddhist Temple.

-Guan Yu is more frequently represented in a standing posture and less frequently in a seated position, he is usually shown with a red face and long beard, holding a scepter and not to be mistaken for Tudigong, known as Lord of the Place or Earth God, who also appears sometimes with a pink colored face.
+Guan Yu is more frequently represented in a standing posture and less frequently in a seated position, he is usually shown with a red face and long beard, holding a sceptre and not to be mistaken for Tudigong, known as Lord of the Place or Earth God, who also appears sometimes with a pink colored face.